Under 5s with SEND

 • Butterfly Resource Base at Norcot Early Years Centre (a specialist resource base for children with speech, language and communication delays, learning needs, sensory needs and social communication needs).

-Snowflakes at Newbridge Nursery School in the East of Reading offers 15-hour morning or afternoon term-time only places for children with autism or social communication needs and learning needs.
+Snowflakes at Newbridge Nursery School in Caversham offers 15-hour morning or afternoon term-time only places for children with autism or social communication needs and learning needs.

 The specialist bases at Blagdon and Norcot offer 15 or 30 hour places term-time only for children who have speech, language and communication delays, social communication needs, sensory needs and additional learning needs.
 These bases are for children who require an individualised curriculum delivered in a low arousal and calming environment.
 There is a higher staffing ratio and access to high quality interventions as recommended by speech and language therapy and occupational therapy.